MarkSheehan72/milestone-project-3/README.md

 * Forms: Used as front-end methods to add and edit recipes on the site.

-* Card Reveal: Used to reveal the recipe description of search results, ad also the link to the recipe itself once users have decided that is the recipe they wish to view.
+* Card Reveal: Used to reveal the recipe description of search results, and also the link to the recipe itself once users have decided that is the recipe they wish to view.

 * Delete Modal: When users hit the delete button on the recipe page, a modal pops up asking if users are sure they wish to delete the recipe.
 This allows for a "second chance" in case of accidental clicks of the delete button.